DIVD’s work is of great importance, here is why

 DIVD actively engages with the cybersecurity community, including researchers, ethical hackers, and other stakeholders, to share knowledge and improve collective security efforts.

 The 1,000,000 installations refer to solar power plants (installations) managed through the SolarMan platform.
 These installations have a total power output of over 10GwP (gigawatts peak).
-Most of these systems are located in China and Australia, with a significant number of over 40,000 in the Netherlands.
-Reference: csirt.divd.nl.
+Most of these systems are located in China and Australia, with a significant number of over 40,000 in The Netherlands.

 DIVD contacted the company responsible for the repository.
 Eventually, the exposed password was reset and the repository was deleted.
 But what if the vulnerability hadn’t been discovered and the credentials remained publicly available?